-Your costs for a Part D vaccination depends upon three things:
+Your costs for a Part D vaccination depend upon three things:

-- The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
-(See the "Medical Benefits Chart (what is covered and what you pay)" in Chapter 4). - Other vaccines are considered Part D drugs.
-You can find these vaccines listed in our 2023 Comprehensive Formulary. - Where you get the vaccine. - The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office. - Who gives you the vaccine. - A pharmacist may give the vaccine in the pharmacy or another provider may give it in the doctor's office.
+- Whether the vaccine is recommended for adults by an organization called the Advisory Committee on Immunization Practices (ACIP). - Most adult Part D vaccinations are recommended by ACIP and cost you nothing. - Where you get the vaccine. - The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office. - Who gives you the vaccine. - ♦ A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, a provider may give it in the doctor's office.

-What you pay at the time you get the Part D vaccination can vary depending upon the circumstances and what drug stage you are in:
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what drug payment stage you are in:

 - Sometimes when you get a vaccination, you have to pay for the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
-You can ask us to pay you back for our share of the cost. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+You can ask us to pay you back for our share of the cost.
+For most adult Part D vaccines, this means you will be reimbursed the entire cost you paid. - ♦ Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+For most adult Part D vaccines, you will pay nothing.